mstrk/blog/_posts/js-dont-block-the-event-loop.md

   url: '/assets/blog/js-dont-block-the-event-loop/cover.jpg'
 ---

-In my very early days of javascript programming I stumble to a curious comment in an issue - "Don't block the event loop".
+In my very early days of JavaScript programming, I stumbled upon a curious comment in an issue - "Don't block the event loop".

-The problem was a processing function blocking an animation and the solution was to defer the execution that function in a `setTimeout` with zero milliseconds.
+The problem was a processing function blocking an animation and the solution was to defer the execution of that function in a `setTimeout` with zero milliseconds.

 ~~~js
 setTimeout(() => processFn(), 0)
 ~~~

-That solution raised two questions in my head.
+That solution raised two questions in my head:
-  - 1 - Why call `setTimeout` with zero delay, wouldn't the function execute right after?
+  - 1 - Why call setTimeout with zero delay?
+Wouldn't the function execute right after?
-  - 2 - What is the event loop and why does he play a role here?
+  - 2 - What is the event loop and why does it play a role here?

-The answer to the first question is no, `setTimeout` is not a guaranteed time to execution, but rather a minimum time to execution.
-But first we need to reason about how tree things work together, call stack, Web APIs and the event loop.
+The answer to the first question is no, `setTimeout` is not a guaranteed time to execution but rather a minimum time to execution.
+But first we need to reason about how three things work together: call stack, Web APIs and the event loop.

 ## Call stack and Web APIs

-The call stack is where all our functions will be stacked as the name implies and executed in orderly fashion of last in, first out.
-Being the return value of the executed function available in the scope of the caller function.
+The call stack, as the name implies, is where all our functions will be stacked and executed in an orderly fashion of last in, first out.
+The return value of the executed function will be available in the scope of the caller function.

-With that in mind we can assume the following output from a function composition
+With that in mind, we can assume the following output from a function composition.

 ~~~js
 function printHello(name) {